Giant Schnauzer Health Issues & Care Guide

 Health Overview

-The Giant Schnauzer is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Giant Schnauzer lives a long, healthy life.
+Autoimmune thyroid disease is notably common; annual thyroid panels are recommended, and breeders should test breeding stock through the OFA thyroid registry., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Giant Schnauzer lives a long, healthy life.

 Common Health Conditions